ts-essentials/ts-essentials/README.md

-# TS-STL
+# ts-essentials

-Typescript Standard Library — all basic Typescript types in one place 🤙
+All basic Typescript types in one place 🤙

 ## What's inside?

-### Essentials:
+### Basic:

 `Primitive` type matching all primitive values